Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 ## Create React App

 Let's get started by creating a new React App!
-Here you are installing the react starter project from the React Team at Facebook.
+Here you are installing the react starter project from the React team at Facebook.

 > [action]
 >